taatuut/lamavoices/README.md

 ### Viam

+Set up the Viam Rover device via https://app.viam.com/ and https://docs.viam.com/operate/reference/prepare/rpi-setup/

+Download the machine cloud credentials `viam-jan-main.json` to your repo (included in `.gitignore`).

+_Optional_

+When no hardware device is available, install `viam-server` on the laptop to create a dummy digital device for testing purposes.

 ```bash
 brew tap viamrobotics/brews && brew install viam-server
 ```
 Note that when installed via homebrew, the default location for the viam-server config is `/opt/homebrew/etc/viam.json`.

-Download the machine cloud credentials `viam-jan-main.json` to your Mac.

-Start viam-server on your Mac:
+To start `viam-server` on your Mac:

 ```bash
 viam-server -config ~/GitHub/taatuut/lamavoices/viam-jan-main.json